What do you think about how you think?

 Notice that more statements are beginning to be made, and what emerges is a conversation of questioning and answering that occurs in one’s own head, where one’s-self takes the position of both the questioner and the answerer.
 This is, of course, happening in the imagination.

-Here one is desperately trying to take that new thing on the outside that one doesn’t know, and connect them in some way to what one already knows.
+Here a person is desperately trying to take that new thing that he or she doesn’t know, and connect it in some way to what one already knows.
 A person will check the questions he or she asks against the knowledge that one already has in one’s memory.
-Sometimes one has the answer and sometimes one does not, but one is trying to find a place, a definition, or category—some way to remember and have a distinction for this new information or for the as-yet-unanswered-question.
+Sometimes the answer is found and sometimes not, but the person is trying to find a place, a definition, or category—some way to remember and have a distinction for this new information for the as-yet-unanswered-question.

 This is why having a well-developed imagination is so important.
 The questioning and answering in the imagination is where one makes decisions about any new information, whether it should be memorized, disregarded, or action taken based on where there is need.